How do bridging loans work?

-You’ve found the perfect building for your new business.
+You’ve found the perfect property/building.
 It has the square footage you need, the layout is perfect and the location couldn’t be better.
 The only problem?
 You don’t have all the long-term financing in place just yet.

 While there are many reasons why this could be the case, it most commonly occurs when the building in question requires significant repairs before it can qualify for a commercial mortgage.
 Although this can feel like a roadblock, it doesn’t have to be.